 Your first consultation may take longer than subsequent appointments as your acupuncturist will first need to discuss your symptoms, take a medical history and assess your overall state of health.

-The acupuncturist is trained to feel the six pulses on each wrist.
+The acupuncturist is trained to feel the pulse at each wrist and to look at your tongue; he or she may palpate parts of your body.
 The quality and rhythm of each pulse indicates how energy (or ‘Chi’) is flowing in your body.
 This helps the therapist to understand which energy lines need treating for your specific complaint to improve, as well as enhancing your overall energy and vitality.
 He or she should explain their diagnosis, their proposed treatment plan and what changes you may expect over a given period of time.

 What to wear